Peer-Assisted Reflection on Student Learning (PAROSL)

 The PAROSL process, informed by both research on best practices and extensive stakeholder input, prioritizes collaboration, reflection, and innovation among faculty, rather than evaluation or measurement of proficiency.
 Substantively, PAROSL focuses on student-centered instruction and inclusive teaching practices.
 PAROSL aims to enhance the education of UCLA students by creating space for faculty to learn with and from each other.

-Qualitative data were collected in 2019 via a small-scale usability study involving eight faculty.
-These findings were used to refine the initial iteration of PAROSL into a toolkit for faculty to build their teaching practices as part of a collaborative peer observation team.
-In the context of COVID-19 and increased virtual coursework, the next stage of the project is a transferability study to learn how PAROSL can be adapted to support remote or online instruction.
-Subsequent stages will involve broader adoption across campus, further refinement, and evaluation.
+Qualitative data are being collected in a series of small-scale usability studies involving UCLA faculty.
+The findings of each study are used to refine the subsequent iteration of PAROSL, which has become a toolkit for faculty to build their teaching practices as part of a collaborative peer observation team.
+In the context of COVID-19 and increased virtual coursework, PAROSL has been adapted to support remote or online instruction.
+The next stages of the project will involve broader adoption across campus, further refinement, and evaluation.